scribe-public/sample-policies/docs/v2/initiatives/bp1.md

 | gitlab-org-disallowed-token-scope | [Forbid Token Scopes in GitLab Organization](../rules/gitlab/org/forbid-token-scopes.md) | Verify no GitLab organization tokens have disallowed scopes. |

 ## [CT-6] Any critical or high severity vulnerability breaks the build

-**Description**: Any critical or high severity vulnerability breaks the build
+Any critical or high severity vulnerability breaks the build

+## Mitigation
-**Mitigation**: Immediately fail the build when critical or high-severity vulnerabilities are detected, forcing prompt investigation and remediation.
+Immediately fail the build when critical or high-severity vulnerabilities are detected, forcing prompt investigation and remediation.

-**Full Description**:
+## **Full Description**

 Supply chain attacks may introduce code vulnerabilities.
 Using SAST and SCA to identify serious security issues and failing the build prevents insecure code from being merged.